curl/curl/docs/CONTRIBUTE.md

 submitter of a change, you are the owner of that change until it has been merged.

 Respond on the list or on github about the change and answer questions and/or fix nits/flaws.
-This is very important.
-We will take lack of replies as a sign that you're not very anxious to get your patch accepted and we tend to simply drop such changes.
+This is important.
+We will take lack of replies as a sign that you're not anxious to get your patch accepted and we tend to simply drop such changes.

 ### About pull requests